YardenReich/DL-Project/README.md

 ## Workshop On Deep Learning - Climate Video

-This is our project in a workshop on deep learning
+This is our project in a workshop on deep learning.
+The model checkpoints don't always work so the links to the models is:

 ## Table of Contents